Would Homer Simpson have voted for Trump? A deep investigation.

 69 say he wouldn’t have voted.

-Few if any of those people have chased this thought experiment as far as I have.
+Few if any of those people have chased this thought experiment as far as I have, though.
 Considering everything outlined above, here is my final opinion.
-The person that Homer Simpson is meant to embody, that middle American everyman striver; that person would have indeed voted for Trump.
+The person that Homer Simpson is meant to embody, that middle American everyman striver; that person indeed voted for Trump.

 The actual Homer Simpson, however, is a different story.
 He walks through life on autopilot, his worst instincts constantly steering him in horrible directions… that are ultimately thwarted by fate, or coincidence, or more often than not, his do-gooder daughter.
 Homer Simpson, as we know him, exists in a universe that would have prevented him from voting for Donald Trump, one way or the other.

-The tragedy of it is how many real-life otherwise redeemable people have been led astray by their own worst instincts, with absolutely nothing that may ever pull them back.
+The tragedy is how many of his real-life otherwise redeemable counterparts have been led astray by their worst instincts, with absolutely nothing that may ever set them straight.